josefsbreakfast/Polaris-Protocol/Polaris_Nest/SCP-VoiceX_Casefiles/⚖️ judge_frankness_marker.md

 ---

 ## Summary
-This node tracks tone shifts, strategic disclosures, or unusually candid remarks made by judiciary or legal actors that may indicate:
+This node documents tone shifts, strategic disclosures, or unusually candid remarks made by judiciary or legal actors that may indicate:

 - Recognition of systemic failures or unusual constraints
 - Attempts to signal institutional awareness without formal escalation
 - Subtle acknowledgements of credibility or obstruction in cases involving CIDT, AI impersonation, or data misuse